Notre Dame Catholic Secondary School (Burlington): Athletics

 Notre Dame competes in the Halton Catholic Athletic Association (HCAA).
 The HCAA is 1 of 3 athletic associations under the Golden Horseshoe Athletic Conference (GHAC), which in turn is itself 1 of 18 regional associations under the Ontario Federation of School Athletic Associations (OFSAA).

-Over the past several years, a few teams have placed in the top three at OFSAA (the Ontario Provincial Championships), including the cross-country team, field hockey team, varsity girls' ice hockey team, swim team, and girls' soccer team, lacrosse team, girls’ rugby team, and track and field team.
+Over the past several years, a few teams have placed in the top three at OFSAA (the Ontario Provincial Championships), including the cross-country team, field hockey team, varsity girls' ice hockey team, swim team, and girls' soccer team, lacrosse team, girls' rugby team, and track and field team.
 The girls' basketball team were OFSAA champions in 2016 and bronze medalists in 2017.
 The girls soccer team were OFSAA champions in 2019.

-The current 2019-20 school year continues to build on the school’s athletic resurgence with HCAA championship victories in senior field hockey, junior football, boys and girls swim teams and varsity girls’ hockey team.
+The 2019–20 school year continued to build upon the school's athletic resurgence with HCAA championship victories in senior field hockey, junior football, boys and girls swim teams and varsity girls' hockey team.
 The girls varsity hockey team are also GHAC champions, moving onto OFSAA.
 The swim team left OFSAA with 1 gold and 1 silver medal.

 There is an annual athletic banquet held in mid June which honours the MVPs and best athletes of the year from every sport and grade.
-Approximately 500 students, parents and staff attend the event, which is well known throughout the school for its video montage commemorating the year’s athletic achievements.
+Approximately 500 students, parents and staff attend the event, which is well known throughout the school for its video montage commemorating the year's athletic achievements.

-Notre Dame also offers the annual March Madness Basketball Camp and Summer Sports Camp (July) for elementary aged students, grades 1-8.
+Notre Dame also offers the annual March Madness Basketball Camp and Summer Sports Camp (July) for elementary aged students, grades 1–8.
 The camps are open to students in both the Catholic and Public school systems.

 Kilt Krew

-Notre Dame has a group of male senior students referred to as "The Kilt Krew".
-They are a group that attends many sporting events that Notre Dame is involved in, to encourage students to cheer on the team.
-They are led by a student dubbed "Speedo Man" who can often be seen running across the field in a green speedo at half-time or pre-game.
-A new "Speedo Man" is generally selected every year by the previous years Speedo Man.
+Notre Dame formerly had a group of male senior students referred to as "The Kilt Krew".
+They were a group that attended many sporting events that Notre Dame was involved in, to encourage students to cheer on the team.
+They were led by a student dubbed "Speedo Man" who can often be seen running across the field in a green speedo at half-time or pre-game.
+A new "Speedo Man" was generally selected every year by the previous years Speedo Man.